westwerk/contao-gulp-boilerplate/README.md

 Install new JS/CSS assets with `bower search` and `bower install`.
 To save these as dependencies, use the `-D` or `-S` flags (for more information, see the [Bower documentation](http://bower.io/docs/api/#install)).

+### Compiled files

+It's usually a good idea to flag `.css` and `.map` files as `binary` to remove their output when diffing.
+See our `.gitattributes` for an example (you can find [more information on git attributes here](http://git-scm.com/docs/gitattributes) - they are a very useful and often overlooked feature of git!).

 ## Structure

 `/files/theme/less/main.less`